 We entered into an executive employment agreement with Dr. Grasso which became effective on the start of his employment with us in August 2018 and which was amended effective as of August 2018.
-Pursuant to his executive employment agreement, Dr. Grasso is entitled to receive an annual base salary, which was most recently increased to \$446,300 for fiscal year 2021, and he is eligible to receive an annual performance bonus based on a target amount of 40% of his annual base salary.
-Pursuant to his executive employment agreement, Dr. Grasso also received a one-time sign-on bonus of \$100,000 and is entitled to reimbursement of his commuting expenses in connection with his commute to our San Diego office, of up to \$3,000 per month.
+Pursuant to his executive employment agreement, Dr. Grasso was entitled to receive an annual base salary, which was most recently increased to \$462,000 for fiscal year 2022, and he was eligible to receive an annual performance bonus based on a target amount of 40% of his annual base salary.
+Pursuant to his executive employment agreement, Dr. Grasso also received a one-time sign-on bonus of \$100,000 and was entitled to reimbursement of his commuting expenses in connection with his commute to our San Diego office, of up to \$3,000 per month.
 In March 2019, our Compensation Committee agreed to remove the \$3,000 monthly cap and to also provide Dr. Grasso with tax gross up payments with respect to taxes on the commuting expense reimbursement payments.
-Dr. Grasso also is eligible for severance benefits that are described in the section titled "Potential Payments Upon Termination or Change of Control" below.
-Dr. Grasso's employment is at-will and may be terminated at any time by either Dr. Grasso or by us with or without notice.
+Dr. Grasso also was eligible for severance benefits that are described in the section titled "Potential Payments Upon Termination or Change of Control" below.